-(a) Possessory lien.
-In this section, "possessory lien" means an interest, other than a security interest or an agricultural lien:

-(1) which secures payment or performance of an obligation for services or materials furnished with respect to goods by a person in the ordinary course of the person's business;
+- (a) Possessory lien.
+In this section, "possessory lien" means an interest, other than a security interest or an agricultural lien: - (1) which secures payment or performance of an obligation for services or materials furnished with respect to

-(2) which is created by statute or rule of law in favor of the person; and

-(3) whose effectiveness depends on the person's possession of the goods.

-(b) Priority of possessory lien.
+- (2) which is created by statute or rule of law in favor of the person; and - (3) whose effectiveness depends on the person's possession of the goods. - (b) Priority of possessory lien.
 A possessory lien on goods has priority over a security interest in the goods unless the lien is created by a statute that expressly provides otherwise.